-There are no gene-specific recommendations for you as you are NOT at an increased risk of blood clotting based on your DNA test results.
+There are no gene-specific recommendations for you as you are not at an increased risk of blood clotting based on your DNA test results.

 Factor V Leiden is an inherited gene mutation that is associated with abnormal formation of blood clots, called thrombophilia.
 The F5 gene encodes coagulation factor V, which is a key player in clotting blood through interactions with clotting factor X. Variations in this gene lead to an increased risk of blood clotting.

-You do not carry the factor V Leiden gene variation, and thus you are not at increased risk for blood clots.
+• You do not carry the factor V Leiden mutation, and are thus NOT at increased risk for blood clots.